- When Thunder Roars, Go Indoors

 Whether you are floating the river, hanging out on the lake, or going to the beach, it is important to know safety precautions to one of the top three storm-related killers in the United States.

 Lightning is one of the least understood weather phenomena.

 There are many lightning myths that you should be aware of:

 Lightning is a discharge of electricity between positively and negatively charged particles in the atmosphere.
 It can occur in the cloud and also between the cloud and the ground.

 Think about your house: the typical current that is in houses is around 120 Volts and 15 Amps; a lightning strike is about 300 million Volts and 30,000 Amps meaning that a lightning strike could light a 100-watt light bulb for about 3 months or a fluorescent bulb for 12 months.

-Not only is lightning very powerful, it is also very hot.
+Not only is lightning very powerful, but it is also very hot.

 As lightning moves through the atmosphere, the discharge of electricity heats up the air to around 5000° F. This is five times hotter than the sun!